LGBTQ rights in Bangladesh: United States Department of State report

 "Consensual same-sex sexual activity is illegal under the law.
 LGBTI groups reported police used the law as a pretext to bully LGBTI individuals, as well as those considered effeminate regardless of their sexual orientation, and to limit registration of LGBTI organizations.
 Some groups also reported harassment under a suspicious behavior provision of the police code.
 The transgender population has long been a marginalized, but recognised part of society, but it faced continued high levels of fear, harassment, and law enforcement contact in the wake of violent extremist attacks against vulnerable communities.

 Members of LGBTI communities received threatening messages via telephone, text, and social media, and some were harassed by police.

-In May, RAB forces raided the Chayaneer Community Center in Keraniganj Upazila during a dinner organised by the LGBTI community from that area.
+In May, Rapid Action Battalion (RAB) forces raided the Chayaneer Community Center in Keraniganj Upazila during a dinner organised by the LGBTI community from that area.
 According to witnesses, 28 individuals were arrested of the 120 persons present at the time of the raid.
 The witnesses also stated RAB separated the diners into small groups and beat them before identifying individuals for arrest.
 During the raid RAB announced to the media the raid was conducted based on suspicion of homosexual activity and allowed the media to photograph some of the arrested individuals.
 RAB later announced the attendees were not engaged in "illegal sexual activities" at the time of the raid and were instead arrested for possession of narcotics—specifically yaba (a combination of methamphetamine and caffeine) and cannabis.
 The court system remanded four of the individuals.
 Of the remaining 24 individuals, 12 were detained for further questioning and 12 were sent directly to jail.

 Following these events and continued harassment, many members of LGBTI communities, including the leadership of key support organizations, continued to reduce their activities and sought refuge both inside and outside of the country.
 This resulted in severely weakened advocacy and support networks for LGBTI persons.
 Organizations specifically assisting lesbians continued to be rare.
 Strong social stigma based on sexual orientation was common and prevented open discussion of the subject."